What Should You Pack for an Alaska Cruise?

 During your cruise, you will use your cruise keycard for any onboard purchases.
 To keep from carrying a wallet, slip your keycards into a lanyard for easy accessibility.

-Keep them hanging by the door so you will remember to slip them on any time you leave the room.
+Keep them hanging by the door so you remember to slip them on whenever you leave the room.

 Honestly, we were repeatedly asked about our lanyards during the cruise.